jaytimm/google-ngrams-and-r/README.md

 names(grams) <- file_names  #Store locally.
 ```

-The **resulting data structure** is a list of data frames, with each data frame representing a sub-corpus as a bag-of-words (with frequencies aggregated by ngram constituents and generation).
+The **resulting data structure** is a list of data frames, with each data frame representing a sub-corpus as a bag-of-words (with frequencies aggregated by ngram constituents and quarter-century).
 A sample portion of this structure is presented below.

 | ngram       | quarter       |  freq|   id|
 |:------------|:--------------|-----:|----:|